|Title:||Men's Head Coach|

 |Previous College:||Central Connecticut, 2002|

-Evan Gaudreau is entering his fifth season as head coach of Holy Cross in 2013-2014 and his sixth overall with the program.
+Evan Gaudreau is entering his sixth season as head coach of Holy Cross in 2014-2015 and his sixth overall with the program.
 Gaudreau leads a program that puts academics first as shown by its scholastic laurels.

 Four members of the 2013-2014 team earned a spot on the Patriot League Academic Honor Roll.
 In 2012-2013, Gaudreau guided the team to a strong fall showing, winning two flights in both the Stonehill Doubles Invitational and the Connecticut College Tournament.
 The team struggled during the spring slate, playing from behind during most matches.
 One of his players, Chris Brosnan, was a member of the Academic All-Patriot League for the second time in his career.
 The Crusaders also posted a perfect NCAA Academic Progress Rate of 1,000.